Biblical and Theological Studies

-Why should you choose SAU’s biblical studies program?
+Why should you choose SAU’s biblical and theological studies program?

 This program prepares students by helping them develop skills to enable them to engage the biblical texts.
 A particular strength of the program is the consistent concern throughout the curriculum to address theological concerns that are not only part of the ancient world but that also face the contemporary church.
 This theological approach gives students a broad understanding of biblical studies within a theological framework that prepares them for further graduate studies.